thorgate/django-project-template/{{cookiecutter.repo_name}}/ansible/README.md

 ## TL;DR

-Deploy the code with (change the limit arg to `live` if you want to deploy to live servers):
+The command to deploy the project (change the `limit` arg to `live` if you want to deploy to live servers):

 ```bash
 ansible-playbook --limit test deploy.yml